 Broccoli, a versatile vegetable, can be eaten in its entirety, from the leaves to the stems.
 Enjoy it fresh or cooked, in dishes such as broccoli and rice or covered in cheese.

 The head is comprised of leaves, as well as the stems.
-It is possible to take the stems and eat them by themselves or eat them in a complete.
+It is possible to take the stems and eat them by themselves.

-The best part about broccoli is that you can eat it fresh and raw, or cook it in many different ways.
+The best part about broccoli is that you can eat it fresh and raw, or cook it.
 The most popular dish for warm broccoli is rice and broccoli.

-Another option is to prepare a broccoli salad.
 You could also chop it up into an ice-cold salad.
-It is also possible to take a dip of fresh broccoli in ranch dressing and serve it as a delicious healthy snack.
+Dip of fresh broccoli in ranch dressing and serve it as a delicious healthy snack.

 Read also: Best Substitutes For Broccoli

-Though technically a vegetable, rhubarb is often used as a fruit in cooking.
-Only the stem is consumed, while roots and leaves can be harmful.
+Though technically a vegetable, rhubarb is often used as a fruit in cooking due to its sweetness.
+Only the stem is consumed, because the roots and leaves can be harmful.
 Rhubarb can be used in pies, chutneys, crisps, salsas, muffins, brownies, jams, and glazes.

 A few people like peeling the skin of rhubarb to prepare it, but this isn’t necessary.